Stunning garden pathway with square stepping stones

 1. Mulch walkways

-Mulch is a less expensive option compared to gravel and stone pebbles.
-Common types of mulch you can use for your garden paths include wood chips, cocoa beans, and cypress bark.
-These materials are lighter than stone, therefore, easier to haul and spread.
+Mulch is an inexpensive option compared to gravel and stone pebbles.
+Common types of mulch for garden paths include wood chips, cocoa beans, and cypress bark.
+These materials are lighter than stone and, therefore, easier to haul and spread.

 2. Gravel walkways